Jackhuang166/pancakeswap-sniper-bot/README.md

-*I'm not maintaining the project anymore, feel free to talk to others in the issues section*
+# PancakeSwap Sniper Bot

-# Making arbitrage between Uniswap V2 and Sushiswap
+### Making arbitrage between Uniswap V2 and Sushiswap( Pancakeswap Sniper Bot based on BSC )

 ## Index
 + [What its included in this repo?](https://github.com/6eer/uniswap-sushiswap-arbitrage-bot#what-its-included-in-this-repo)